 WENDY (kisses Danny): All right.
 Now, I'll be back in about five minutes.
 I'm gonna lock the door behind me.

 Danny returns to watching the television.
 As Wendy leaves she takes the baseball bat that was resting next to Winnie the Pooh in the background.
 She had previously carried the bat when she believed a crazy woman was somewhere in the hotel, as per Danny's story.
-As we know that she's about to have a confrontation with Jack, we assume she is carrying the bat to protect herself from him, but she may still be instead worried about there being another person in the hotel.
+As we know that she's about to have a confrontation with Jack, we assume she is carrying the bat to protect herself from him, but Wendy doesn't know Jack's in a killing mood.
+So she may still be instead worried about there being another person in the hotel.

 When Wendy ran into the Gold Room seeking Jack in the previous section, to tell him that there was a crazy woman in room 237, she had placed her hand on his shoulder, her wristwatch prominently showing and it was about 12:00 or 12:05 for us facing her, which means it was about 6:30 or 6:35 for her, and Dick Hallorann, back in Miami was next shown watching the beginning of the night's news broadcast.